ubc-library-rc/rdm/content/02_file_formats.md

 File quality and file size:
 - File quality refers to the representation of an item's characteristics
-- The file quality affects the kind of file format to use.
+- The file quality affects the file format used.
 The encoding that handles high resolution will have larger file sizes than lower-quality file formats.
 The trade-off is the cost of storage space and the convenience of sharing the file with others

 ## We recommend these common file formats